Tom's Guide Verdict

 The Outdoor Boost mode does mess with balance, but it’s a neat feature for listening outdoors, where there usually aren’t walls for sound to bounce around.
 It adjusts the sound profile to make up for bass in a way that sounds weird if it’s accidentally enabled indoors, but actually makes a difference outdoors.
 Listening on my apartment rooftop, Outdoor Boost helped the speaker's sound carry a farther distance over the city’s buzz than when the setting wasn’t enabled.
 It kind of reminds me of the Automatic Trueplay tuning feature on the Sonos Roam and Sonos Move.

-I only had one UE Wonderboom 3 to test, but if I had two, I could pair them for stereo sound.
+I only had one UE Wonderboom 3 to test, but if I had two, I could pair them together for bigger sound in PartyUp mode.
 With Outdoor Boost enabled, I imagine two of these together would have plenty of power for a large tailgate, backyard get together or pool party.

 UE Wonderboom 3 review: Battery life